Thread · Planning when everything keeps changing

 - Does this hold for a team, or only for one person who can carry the whole shape in their head?

-This is the compass model in time.
-The same instinct as getting intention across, hold a bearing instead of a fixed map, and how I build living knowledge, with the detail kept close to the decision rather than mapped out in advance.
+This is the same move in time: orientation over instruction.
+The same instinct as getting intention across, hold a bearing instead of a fixed map, visible in the company of one, and how I build living knowledge, with the detail kept close to the decision rather than mapped out in advance.